Sben05/InStep/README.md

 ```
 Welcome!

+IMPORTANT NOTE: If you would like to run with pictures, please visit this Google colab repository and run all cells.
+Wait for everything to run (may take a bit due to dependencies), then run the ngrok link.
+This will let you see images.: https://colab.research.google.com/drive/1CK1ODCnHoVRc1dCv24Kkax7BK7XzYxN7?usp=sharing

 Please note that the streamlit web deployment does not render images due to security issues, which makes the Review Data screen unable to display pictures.

-If you would like to run with pictures, please visit this Google colab repository and run all cells.
-Wait for everything to run (may take a bit due to dependencies), then run the ngrok link.
-This will let you see images.

 ```